2022 Investment Summit Overview Agenda

 State and Local Taxes

-Due to the dispersive nature of the American federal system, every state in the country operates with a high degree of autonomy in writing its own laws and creating its own tax codes.
-These tax codes often reflect the major policy priorities and industries of the state in which they are levied.
+Every state in the country operates with a high degree of autonomy in writing its own laws and creating its own tax codes.
+The tax codes reflect the major policy priorities and industries of the state in which they are levied.
 This session will cover the essentials for understanding state and local taxes and what resources are available to learn which state’s tax structure may be the most beneficial to your industry or business.

-No matter the industry, every company must factor the cost of utilities into their business plan.
+Every company must factor the cost of utilities into their business plan regardless of industry.
 With a strong network of public and private providers, access to utilities such as electricity, gas, water, and communications are created to be efficient, accessible, and powerful.
-This panel, featuring U.S. government representatives, academic policy experts and private utility company managers, will help investors navigate the U.S. utilities landscape to ensure a smooth utility acquisition process when opening a business in the United States.
+This panel will help companies navigate the U.S. utilities landscape to ensure a smooth utility acquisition process when opening a business in the United States.

 Back to Top